 Children may be able to start the vehicle or shift the vehicle into neutral.
-There is also a danger that children may injure themselves by playing with the windows, the moon roof (if equipped) or other features of the vehicle.
+There is also a danger that children may injure themselves by playing with the windows or other features of the vehicle.
 In addition, heat build-up or extremely cold temperatures inside the vehicle can be fatal to children.